-2.4.3.1.
+2.2.3.1.
 Alerts and Health Checks

-View results of the health checks performed on your cluster by Nagios in the Alerts and Health Checks panel.
-Alerts list a brief summary of each issue and its rating, sorted first by descending severity, then by descending time.
-To access more detailed information, select the native Nagios GUI link outlined yellow in the upper right corner of the Alerts and Health checks [11] panel.
-Use the Nagios credentials you set up during installation to log in.
+View results of the health checks performed on your cluster by Nagios in Alerts and Health Checks.
+Alerts and Health Checks displays a list of each issue and its rating, sorted first by descending severity, then by descending time.
+To access more detailed information, select the native Nagios GUI link located at the upper right corner of the panel.
+Use the Nagios credentials you set up during installation to log in to Nagios.